veliValentine/kalles-app/client/README.md

 Front end of kalle-studio react-native full stack application.

+Project is build with expo.
+It uses skd version 44 which should be valid for summer 2022.

 ## Get started
 1. Install expo client: `npm i --global expo-cli`
 2. Install dependencies: `npm i`